microsoft/pai/docs/user_group_management.md

 #### Create a new group

 In basic authentication mode, group is bind to virtual cluster.
 Admin can not create group directly in this mode.
 To create a new group, admin needs to do:
-- Create a new group by using [create group api](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/microsoft/pai/master/src/rest-server/docs/swagger.yaml#operation/createGroup) or webportal.
+- Create a new group by using [create group api](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/microsoft/pai/master/src/rest-server/docs/swagger.yaml#operation/createGroup).

 #### Update a group